Cosmian/kms/documentation/docs/single_server_mode.md

   --name kms ghcr.io/cosmian/kms:4.13.5
 ```

-### Using user encrypted databases
+### Using client-side encrypted databases

-To start the KMS server with user encrypted SQLite databases, pass the `--database-type=sqlite-enc` on start, e.g.
+To start the KMS server with a client-side encrypted SQLite databases, pass the
+`--database-type=sqlite-enc` on start, e.g.

 ```sh
 docker run --rm -p 9998:9998 \